 - 7.5.1 General Provisions.
-The District will administer market incentives according to the general provisions set forth in this section. - 7.5.1.1 Market incentives shall be paid in equal monthly amounts and effective July 1 of the year a teacher is placed in the eligible assignment.
-If at any time a teacher leaves an eligible assignment before the end of the school year for reasons other than retirement, the teacher will stop receiving the bonus on their next paycheck. - 7.5.1.2 Teachers shall be eligible to receive bonuses for serving in both hard-to-staff assignments as defined in section 7.5.2 of this Agreement and hard-to-serve schools as defined in section 7.5.3 of this Agreement. - 7.5.1.3 Teachers assigned part time to hard-to-staff assignments shall receive the bonus pro rated based on the amount of time per work or work year they spend in the assignment.
-Teachers assigned part time to multiple hard-to-staff assignments shall receive multiple, pro-rated bonuses. - 7.5.1.4 Should funds be available, the District and Association may agree to create broader incentive packages to further encourage teachers to fill hard-to-staff assignments or hard-to-serve schools. - 7.5.1.5 The Transition Team shall identify assignments and schools eligible to receive market incentives annually no later than January in preparation for the upcoming school staffing cycle. - 7.5.1.6 Teachers who receive market incentives and are administratively transferred or reduced from building staff shall receive the incentive for one more year if they agree in writing to be placed in a similarly situated vacant assignment. - 7.5.2 Hard-to-Staff Assignments.
-Teachers working in assignments identified by the District and Association as hard-to-staff shall be awarded a bonus of 3% of the index. - 7.5.2.1 The Transition Team will use a mutually agreed upon set of data that includes data on teacher supply and teacher turnover as a basis for identifying hard-to-staff assignments. - 7.5.3 Hard-to-Serve Schools.
-Teachers working in schools identified by the District and Association as hard-to-serve shall be awarded a bonus of 3% of the index. - 7.5.3.1 The Transition Team will use a mutually agreed upon set of data that includes student demographics as the basis for identifying hard-to-serve schools. - 7.5.3.2 The District and Association recognize that a persistent, high rate of teacher turnover is not an adequate indicator of hard-to-serve schools.
+The District will administer market incentives according to the general provisions set forth in this section. - 7.5.1.1 Market incentives shall be paid monthly based on the eligible employee's FTE. - 7.5.1.2 Teachers shall be eligible to receive a non-base building incentive for serving in both hard-to-staff assignments as defined in section 7.5.2 of this Agreement and hard-to-serve schools as defined in section 7.5.3 of this Agreement. - 7.5.1.3 Teachers assigned part time to hard-to-staff assignments shall receive the non-base building incentive pro rated based on the amount of time per work week or work year they spend in the assignment.
+Teachers assigned part time to multiple hard-to-staff assignments shall receive multiple, pro-rated non-base building salary increases. - 7.5.1.4 Should funds be available, the District and Association may agree to create broader incentive packages to further encourage teachers to fill hard-to-staff assignments or hard-to-serve schools. - 7.5.1.5 The Department of Human Resources shall create and the Transition Team shall approve a list of assignments and schools eligible to receive market incentives annually no later than December in preparation for the upcoming school staffing cycle. - 7.5.1.6 The Department of Human Resources shall maintain guidelines for determining the eligibility of teachers to receive hard-to-staff and hard-toserve market incentives.
+The Transition Team shall review and approve any substantive changes to these guidelines. - 7.5.1.7 Teachers who receive market incentives and are administratively transferred or reduced from building staff shall receive the incentive for one more year if they agree in writing to be placed in a similarly situated vacant assignment. - 7.5.2 Hard-to-Staff Assignments.
+Beginning September 1, 2008, teachers working in assignments identified by the District and Association as hard-to-staff shall be awarded a non-base building incentive of 6.4% of the index. - 7.5.2.1 The Department of Human Resources shall create and the Transition Team will approve a set of data that includes data on teacher supply and teacher turnover as a basis for identifying hard-to-staff assignments. - 7.5.3 Hard-to-Serve Schools.
+Beginning September 1, 2008, teachers working in schools identified by the District and Association as hard-to-serve shall be awarded a non-base building incentive of 6.4% of the index. - 7.5.3.1 The Transition Team will approve a set of data that includes student demographics as the basis for identifying hard-to-serve schools. - 7.5.3.2 The District and Association recognize that a persistent, high rate of teacher turnover is not an adequate indicator of hard-to-serve schools.
 District and Association further recognize that a persistent, high rate of teacher turnover may be detrimental to student achievement.
 Therefore the District and Association agree to annually identify and address the situation of those schools with high rates of teacher turnover.

-7.6.
-Student Growth
+7.6 Student Growth

-7.6.1 Annual Student Growth Objectives
+7.6.1 Annual Student Growth Objectives.